Essential Pickleball Lob Shot Drills for Better Control

 Working on your lob provides several match‑winning benefits:

-As you watch higher‑level matches, you’ll notice how often a well‑timed lob changes the direction of a rally.
-Practicing this shot helps you build confidence and better court awareness.
+As you watch higher‑level matches, you’ll notice how often a well‑timed lob changes the direction of a rally, and as a result, you start to see why this shot matters.
+Additionally, practicing this lob helps you build confidence and develop better court awareness.

 Warm‑Up Before Practicing Lob Drills